fahadhamid92/hi_project/Readme.md

 ## Hi_Project
-An OpenCV based webcam gaze tracker based on a simple image gradient-based eye center algorithm by Fabian Timm.
+An OpenCV based webcam gaze tracker based on a simple image gradient-based eye center algorithm by Fabian Tim